VocalZero/VocalZero/README.md

   Hey there 👋
 </h1>
 <p align="center">
-  Hello my friend.
+  Hello.
 Glad you found my profile.<br>I dont know what you are looking for but I hope you will find something suitable.
 </p>

 ## About me 🔥